Galileo88/Galileos-Planet-Pack/README.md

 1. For an extension to the Kerbal Space Center, (fuel tanks, roads, cars, trees, the whole shebang), go to [GPP Download]\Optional Mods\KSCPlusPlus\ and copy this folder to [KSP]\GameData\.

-2. To enable the improved KSC, the third-party mod [KK (Kerbal Konstructs)](https://github.com/GER-Space/Kerbal-Konstructs/releases) must be downloaded and installed.
+2. To enable the improved KSC, the third-party mod [Kerbal Konstructs](https://github.com/GER-Space/Kerbal-Konstructs/releases) must be downloaded and installed.

 ## Clouds, Aurorae and Shadows